flyway/flywaydb.org/documentation/learnmore/existing.md

 ### Example

-For the purposes of this tutorial, you can download the baseline script for our example database [here](/assets/tutorial/V1__baseline_migration.sql).
-Create a new directory `flyway-tutorial`, download the file into the new directory and switch to it.
+You can download a sample baseline migration for our example database [here](/assets/tutorial/V1__baseline_migration.sql).
+Create a new directory `flyway-tutorial`, download the migration into the new directory and switch to it:

 <pre class="console">&gt; cd flyway-tutorial</pre>